Applied Equine Psychology Course

 Assessment and Qualifications

 Assessment will be done through 10 coursework assignments and a final exam.
 Students who pass all coursework and the exam will be awarded a ‘Certificate of completion’ by the Equine Behaviour Affiliation.
-Lantra certification is also available for students in the UK.
+A LANTRA certificate of competence is awarded to students completing the course.

 .